 - Useful links

-Step 1: Block out the dates even before discussing pairs
+Step 1: Block out the dates even before discussing the pairs.

 The first pitfall is the calendar.
-Team registrations take place from January 5, 2026 to February 8, 2026 (midnight).
+Team entries are from January 5, 2026 to February 8, 2026 (midnight).
 Then, the group stage spans five weekends between mid-March and mid-April, before a final round that begins on the weekend of April 17–19.
 The finals are scheduled for June 13–14, 2026, at a neutral club (to be determined).

 - Note down your fixed unavailability (holidays, work, exams) for March–April now.